NicoleMayer/MassLab-HomePage/README.md

 * modify the stylesheet for bootstrap and fontawesome
 * archetypes
-* Project section
+* project section
-* Detailed Readme?
+* detailed Readme
+* write some scripts to make it easy for beginners to add content

 to-confirms

-* the link for Bo Wu is invalid
+/

 to-fixs